(My website Equanimous Corner will be published soon …)

 Areas of expertise

 Developing instruments for ground-based telescopes (8-10 meters) to search and directly image (exo-)planets orbiting stars other than our sun.
-Below, you can find three public articles I wrote, describing a few research problems we are trying to solve:-
+Below, you can find some public articles I wrote, describing a few research problems we are trying to solve:-

 Areas of research interest